Bridgwater: Industry

 At the start of World War II, the government built a factory to manufacture high explosives at Puriton near Bridgwater.
-Called ROF Bridgwater, the plant is today owned by BAE Systems and closed after decommissioning was completed in July 2008.
+Called ROF Bridgwater, the plant became owned by BAE Systems and closed after decommissioning was completed in July 2008.

 British Cellophane Ltd, a joint venture between La Cellophane SA and Courtaulds opened a major factory producing cellophane in Bridgwater 1937.
 The factory produced Bailey bridges during World War II for the invasion of Europe.
 Bought by UCB Films in 1996, the town suffered a blow in 2005 when Innovia Films closed the cellophane factory.
 At one time the factory employed around 3,000 people, although at the time of closure this had been reduced to just 250.
 However recovery has begun with the establishment of new businesses on the Express Park business park including the relocation of Gerber Juice and new enterprises Toolstation and Interpet as well as the Exel centre for the NHS Logistics Authority.

 Bridgwater is now a major centre of industry in Somerset, with industries including the production of plastics, engine parts, industrial chemicals, and foods.
 Bowerings Animal Feed Mill is now the only industry still located at the docks.
 Being close to the M5 motorway and halfway between Bristol and Exeter, Bridgwater is also home to two major distribution centres, while retailer Argos has a regional distribution centre based at Huntworth.
 A new £100 m Regional Agricultural Business Centre opened in 2007, following construction which began in 2006.

 As of 2021, a 616 acre commercial development campus named Gravity, targeting the low-carbon economy, is planned for the former ROF Bridgwater site 3.5 mile north of Bridgwater.